telefonicaid/fiware-orion/doc/manuals/orion-api.md

 _**Request payload**_

-The request payload is a JSON object containing a subscription that follows the JSON subscription representation format (described in ["Subscription payload datamodel](#subscription-payload-datamodel) section).
+The payload is a JSON object containing a subscription that follows the JSON subscription representation format (described in ["Subscription payload datamodel](#subscription-payload-datamodel) section).

+Example:

 ```json
 {